 Some families serve rice wine, some serve beers to guests, the others serve both.
 Women and children drink water or soft drinks.
 Vietnamese men usually drink so much at weeding receptions.
 They cheer, drink, sing and talk loudly.

 Nowadays, they tend to drink beer in cities while people in countrysides prefer wine.
-The hosts hire dancers, live bands and stages for the weddings.
+The hosts hire dancers, live bands and stages for weddings.
 Guests can perform live music or karaoke on stage.
 These are not Vietnamese wedding traditions but live music has become more and more popular in Vietnam.

 11. How to choose engagement and wedding dates?

 Vietnamese people believe that holding engagement and wedding ceremonies on good dates of the lunar calendar. bring luckiness, happiness, richness to couples.
 Most Vietnamese families get help and advice from fortune tellers who are experts at choosing the best engagement wedding dates.
 A Vietnamese girl should not get married in her Kim Lau year.
 Fortune tellers need to know birthdays of both groom and bride in order to pick a good day for their wedding.